nvbn/py-backwards/README.md

 # Py-backwards

-Python to python compiler that allows you to use Python 3.6 features in older versions.
+Python to python compiler that allows you to use some Python 3.6 features in older versions.

 Supported features: